 - Build tools for yourself, not for all of your friends.
 It's extremely hard to fight Metcalfe's law: you won't be able to convince all your friends to join the independent web.
 But if you build something that satisfies your own needs, but is backwards compatible for people who haven't joined in (say, by practicing POSSE), the time and effort you've spent building your own tools isn't wasted just because others haven't joined in yet.

 - Eat your own dogfood.
 Whatever you build should be for yourself.
 If you aren't depending on it, why should anybody else?
+We call that selfdogfooding.
 More importantly, build the indieweb around your needs.
 If you design tools for some hypothetical user, they may not actually exist; if you build tools for yourself, you actually do exist.

 - Document your stuff.
 You've built a place to speak your mind, use it to document your processes, ideas, designs and code.
 At least document it for your future self.

 - Open source your stuff!
 You don't have to, of course, but if you like the existence of the indie web, making your code open source means other people can get on the indie web quicker and easier.

 - UX and design is more important than protocols.
 We focus on UX first, and then as we figure that out we build/develop/subset the absolutely simplest most minimal protocols sufficient to support that UX, and nothing more.

 - Build platform agnostic platforms.
 The more your code is modular and composed of pieces you can swap out, the less dependent you are on a particular device, UI, templating language, API, backend language, storage model, database, platform.
 The more your code is modular, the greater the chance that at least some of it can and will be re-used, improved, which you can then reincorporate.